THE EDIT • December 2020

 How does it taste?
 We love it stuffed with rosemary and a small slice of lemon – perfect complements to the sea-salty notes.

 What’s it all about?
-Back on the other side of the UK, Feragia is a proudly Scottish distiller that balances 14 botanicals (no mean feat) into one darkly botanical spirit.
+Back on the other side of the UK, Feragaia is a proudly Scottish distiller that balances 14 botanicals (no mean feat) into one darkly botanical spirit.

-The star of the show: Feragia has perfected the journey of its flagship.
+The star of the show: Feragaia has perfected the journey of its flagship.
 First, zingy, then herby, and finally, that peppery, almost leafy finish.